byu/serf/README.md

 the Domain Layer's Entities (Value Objects and Entity Gateways).

 1. Include the "Serf::Interactor" module in your class.
-2. Implement the 'call(headers, message)' method.
+2. Implement the 'call(message)' method.
-3. Return the tuple: (kind, message)
+3. Return the tuple: (message, kind)
   a.
-The kind is the string representation of the message type.
+Hashie::Mash is recommended for the message, nil is acceptable
   b.
-Hashie::Mash is recommended for the message, nil is acceptable

-Notes:

-* Exceptions raised out of the interactor are then caught by Serf and tagged with the Serf::Error module.
+The kind is the string representation of the message type,
+    It is optional.

 Parcels
 -------